ABOUT US

 While we are not funded by the city, the county, or any national humane organizations, the Humane Society of New Braunfels, a 501c3 non-profit, contracts with the City of New Braunfels and Comal County to house stray animals brought in by their Animal Control Divisions.
 We also accept stray pets brought in by citizens and if space allows, pets whose owners can no longer care for them.

 A small portion of our operating budget comes from the city and country contracts.
-We handle approximately 4,000 animals a year and at any given time care for approximately 100 cats and 100 dogs.
+We care for over 4,000 animals a year, with around 230 cats and 90 dogs between our shelter and foster homes at any given time.
 The revenue we collect from our contracts covers approximately three days of care per animal and their intake vaccinations.
 If the animal stays longer, or needs any veterinary care, we rely on donations and adoption fees to cover those costs.

 Reuniting Furry Ones with Their Loved Ones